The Final Country: 1990

 Hays (Mahershala Ali) and West are called to a crime scene, where they discover Tom's corpse, along with a note suggesting suicide.
 With his death, the case is considered closed.
 Hays is not convinced, but West reprimands him, thinking their actions drove him to his "suicide".

 Amelia (Carmen Ejogo) interviews a friend of Lucy's, who has a photograph of Will and Julie trick-or-treating on Halloween, with the chaff doll.
 In the background are two adults dressed as ghosts; one black and one white.
-Hays and West visit the motel where O'Brien was staying, discovering evidence of his fight with Tom.
+Hays and West visit the motel where O'Brien was staying, finding he has disappeared and discovering evidence of his fight with Tom.
 At night, Amelia talks to a man, who states that O'Brien met a black man with one eye in a bar that Lucy used to work at.
 Hays impersonates West on the phone to ask for flight and phone records that involve Lucy.

 The phone records indicate that Lucy talked with Harris James (Scott Shepherd), while the flight records show that James flew to Las Vegas the day before Lucy died and then left on the day after her death.
 Hays suggests that he may have placed Will's backpack on Woodard's porch, which could also implicate Hoyt Foods.
 West does not want to participate any further, as the investigation could negatively impact their careers, but Hays convinces him to do it.

-They stop James on his car to question him.
+They stop James in his car to question him.
 James resists, forcing Hays and West to aggressively take him to a barn.
 James claims not to be involved with the Purcells' disappearance.
 James releases himself from their custody and tries to kill Hays, forcing them to shoot him dead.
 After burying his body, West angrily confronts Hays for dragging him into this, severely straining their partnership.
 Hays returns home, where he burns his clothes.
 Amelia questions him about it, but he refuses to talk.

 The next day, Hays is called by Edward Hoyt (Michael Rooker).
 Hoyt is aware of the events that happened last night and wants to talk with him immediately, revealing that his car is parked outside.
 When Hoyt threatens to talk with the authorities and even recognizes Hays' family, he complies to his demands.
 He exits the house, gets into the car and the car drives off.